 - 1. Verification of presence and legal standing: - 1.1.
-Verify the existence of the Organization using an authoritative source that provides information on the formation of organization including its legal name, address and a reference of the decree or law issued to establish the organization under its designated name.
-The TSP RA shall also conduct a site visit to the organization's site to validate the address unless there are other trusted means of verifying the organization's address, that shall be approved by the ECAC PMA. - 1.2.
+Verify the existence of the Organization using a reliable data source that provides information on the formation of organization including its legal name, address and a reference of the decree or law issued to establish the organization under its designated name.
+If the address is not included in the details provided by the reliable data source-and except in the case of Extended Validation (EV) Certificates, for which the TSP Registration Authority (RA) shall perform a site visit to the organization's physical location to validate the address-the TSP RA may verify the Applicant's address (but not the Applicant's identity) using alternative documentation.
+Acceptable forms of documentation may include a utility bill, bank statement, credit card statement, government-issued tax document, or any other form of identification deemed reliable by the Policy Management Authority (PMA). - 1.2.
 Verify the organization's authorized representative approving the certification request.
-This can be established either based on the organization's record at the authoritative source or an approved a formal communication between the TSP and the organization, the type and requirements of such communication need to be approved by the ECAC PMA. - 2.
+This can be established either based on the organization's record at the reliable data source or an approved formal communication between the TSP and the organization, the type and requirements of such communication need to be approved by the ECAC PMA. - 2.
 Verification of association with the certificate subject: The TSP RA shall verify that the organization name to be inserted in the certificate matches the legal name of the organization requesting the certificate.
 The full organization's name of an abbreviated version can be included in the certificate.